Soaring Higher: How a Videographer Built His Future at SUU - SUU News

 — McKay Pett (@MPett3) January 21, 2019

 As Pett approaches his final weeks before graduation, phone calls from athletic departments from around the country have poured in.
-Fresno State, Penn State and Georgia Tech are among the schools who have offered him the chance to take his creative abilities even further.
+Fresno State, Penn State and Georgia Tech are among the schools who have discussed the chance to take his creative abilities even further.

 Pett credits the connections he’s made at SUU for opening the door to more opportunities.
 He’s still considering staying in Cedar City to pursue a full-time video position for the Thunderbirds because of the freedom in creation they’ve provided.

-Note: This story has been updated for clarity.